igoakulov/igoakulov.github.io/index.md

 >* Innovated photo submission process with no app installs or involvement - sign in with Instagram once, let automation do the rest forever
 >
 >### 2016: "Smart Data Outhack 2016" hackathon win
->* Limited to 45 participants and 18 hours
+>* Limited to 45 participants, hosted by Arctic Startup and Bisnode in Helsinki
->* Pitched at Slush conference and to Bisnode execs
+>* Developed "AdShot" with business model and pilot customer in 18 hours, pitched at Slush conference and to Bisnode execs
 >
 >### 2014 - 2016: Mobile & Web Marketing Manager @ PINS.co
 >* Launched 6 successful products (e-commerce, martech) to 200K+ MAU with <200K budget
->* Helped rebrand, launch in Finland, secure deals with anchor partners
->
->### 2009 - 2013: European Business Studies @ RISEBA University of Applied Sciences
->
->### 2007 - 2009: Math, ICT, Physics, Economics @ Cambridge Tutors College
+>* Implemented online rebranding communication, prepared channels for launch in Finland
+>* With 3 others, delivered a strategic multi-year partnership with a top airline and secure contingent venture capital as a result

 ## 🛠️ Skills & Qualities
 * **Primary**: UX, business analysis, roadmaps, cross-functional, stakeholders